VagnerDomingues/jquery.table-shrinker/README.md

 * Couldn't find another plugin in the web which support chained tables. (ie: tables within tables)
 * It's free, lightweight and don't rely in any major js lib other than jquery.

+## What are its limitations?

+* It does not support irregular headers. (ie: vertical headers)
+* It does not support multiline headers.
+* It does not support colspan attr.

 ### Prerequisites
 [Jquery](https://jquery.com/)
 ```html